|Proc. Gabon Nature Soc. (1987), 277(3):47-60.|

 |Fig. 1.
 Bluetail burrow entrance.||Fig. 2.
 Bluetail peering out from Iboúnzi vines.|

-the strength of adults and consequently their burrows are not excavated as deeply.
+Juveniles do not have the strength of adults and consequently their burrows are not excavated as deeply.
 They tend to scrape up fistfuls of decaying leaf matter around the entrances of their burrows to increase the effective dimensions of the nesting space, but even so they are sometimes seen lying on the ground shivering in fright, with only a few twigs to cover them and create the illusion of a burrow.

 Burrow construction took place most frequently during the middle part of the day, when other animals could be expected to be resting and inactive.
 The typical pattern was for the bluetail to creep stealthily out of its burrow, spend about thirty minutes listening and watching for anything that might threaten its safety, then move rapidly to a new location usually at least 100m but not more than 200m away, following which it would spend half an hour making sure it had not been followed.
 Only then would actual digging commence.